simeononsecurity/simeononsecurity.ch/content/other/ultimate-xnet-connectivity-guide/index.en.md

 Here's a quick Q&A to provide clarity on common inquiries regarding the XNET Carrier Offload system:

 - **Who uses XNET Mobile?**
-  - Customers from AT&T, AT&T FirstNet, Consumer Cellular, Cricket Wireless, Google-Fi, and other major carriers in the future.
-(Some are provided through a carrrier aggregation service.)
+  - XNET is Offloading Multiple carriers currently in a testing capasity.
+No deals or agreements have been announced at this time.

 - **What are the benefits of Wi-Fi offloading?**
   - **Reduced network congestion**: Offloads traffic to Wi-Fi to alleviate cellular network load.